znoxx/tbng-wrt/README.md

 Also you can "halt" your device from TBNG-WRT menu.
 This is handy feature for small mobile routers with external root on usb flash to avoid filesystem corruption while powering off.

+## Adjusting TOR settings

+One can change TOR settings by editing `/etc/torrc.tbng-wrt` to avoid changing original torrc.

+Actually for "increased paranoia" 0.0.0.0 address can be changed to actual LAN address (e.g. 192.168.1.1 or whatever is used).
+TOR socks, dns and transport are not accessible from WAN side anyway, if you did not disabled OpenWRT default firewall intentionally.
+But again, it is possible and may be more secure to use real address instead of default 0.0.0.0.

+TOR restart from UI or CLI (`/etc/init.d/tor restart`) is required after to apply changes.

+Current settings are optimized for minimal resources consumption, however your mileage may vary.